 Learn about the innovative solutions that people living with Multiple Chemical Sensitivities (MCS) devise in their search for a home that doesn’t make them sick.

-Questions addressed in the video:
+Questions addressed in the documentary:

 - How many others were going through this nightmare?

 - Were they having as much trouble as Susan was finding and keeping a safe place to live?